-First things first.
-Everyone is entitled to receive a free credit report annually from each of the three credit bureaus: Equifax, Experian and TransUnion.
+Worried about what your money habits have said about you?
+Join the club.
+Fortunately, everyone is entitled to receive a free credit report annually from each of the three credit bureaus: Equifax, Experian, and TransUnion.

 I suggest you literally schedule obtaining your annual report from each as you do your annual health exams.
 For example, I check my Experian report every January, my TransUnion report every May, and my Equifax report every September.
 Use your smartphone and set a reminder to order each report annually.
 There is no “penalty” for checking your own credit report.
 On the other hand, there are huge potential penalties for not checking your own report.

-Your credit report will alert you to identity theft.
+Beyond giving you a snapshot of where you’ve been and where you’re at, your credit report will also alert you to identity theft.
 Your credit report may also have mistakes.
 When Mary Beth ordered her credit report, she found that there is another Mary Beth with her same last name who had defaulted on a credit card bill for $70,000.
 She was relieved to know this was the reason for the store’s credit denial, but the error required immediate action.
 Had Mary Beth not encountered the miserable credit denial, she may have continued to unknowingly carry this negative information on her record.

-If you don’t know that there are errors on your report, you are likely paying higher percentage points for interest on credit cards, revolving loans and mortgages, resulting in the loss of hundreds, if not thousands, of your hard-earned dollars.
+If you don’t know that there are errors on your report, you are likely paying higher percentage points for interest on credit cards, revolving loans, business loans, and mortgages, resulting in the loss of hundreds, if not thousands, of your hard-earned dollars.

 If you do identify mistakes on your credit report there are easy instructions to file a dispute on the website of each credit reporting company.
 You can take care of these errors yourself.
 You do not need to hire a lawyer.

-Mary Beth learned a lot from her credit card application debacle.
+Our theoretical Mary Beth learned a lot from her credit card application debacle.
 In addition to finding that alarming error on her credit report, she also learned that her salary was not part of the calculation of her credit score and was not part of her credit report.
-While your employer will appear on your credit report, your income, while relevant and requested on loan applications, is not disclosed.
-Other items that may be important to lenders but are not reported on your credit report are assets (money, property and investments), marital status and dependents.
+While your employer will appear on your credit report, your income (while relevant and requested on loan applications) is not disclosed.
+Other items that may be important to lenders but are not reported on your credit report are assets (money, property, and investments), marital status, and dependents.

-Your credit report does disclose age, employment, payment history, debt-to-credit utilization, credit history, new accounts and mix of loans.
+Your credit report does disclose age, employment, payment history, debt-to-credit utilization, credit history, new accounts, and a mix of loans.
 If you know how to read your credit report, then you can figure out what needs to be improved.

-Here is how your credit score is broken down, as well as tips to improve and build your credit:
+Though exact weights depend on who issues the credit score, here is how your credit score is generally broken down, as well as tips to improve and build your credit:

-The total of the above factors results in your credit score, which is used to predict the likelihood of your debt repayment and credit worthiness.
+All of this is used to predict the likelihood of your debt repayment and creditworthiness.